 - 5.4.3 Ensure suitable clothing is available for discharge. - 5.4.4 TTOs will be given to the patient/carer.
 Please refer to section 10 for further information on how a patient's medicines are managed on discharge. - 5.4.5 Any valuables which have been stored in the hospital safe are returned prior to discharge in accordance with Trust policy. - 5.4.6 A written discharge letter, and condition specific patient discharge information (if applicable), in addition to a verbal explanation will be given to the patient.
 These will outline their medical condition/treatment, follow-up care and recuperation.
 Refer to section 5.6 for further guidance.
 Outpatient diagnostics will be booked by the doctors requesting the investigation.
 Ward clerks will review the discharge summary and patient notes on discharge to book appointments.
-If there is any investigation suggested that has not yet been booked the ward clerk will email the Consultants secretary to ensure it is booked and the patient informed.
+If there is any investigation suggested that has email the Consultants secretary to ens